ahmed-u-khan/miashare/README.md

 # Sample Repo for Miashare

 This is based off of a dbt template that I have.
-To see it in action, please see the [ruggable repo](https://github.com/ahmed-u-khan/ruggable).
+To see it in action, please see the [ruggable repo](https://github.com/ahmed-u-khan/ruggable) I created in the past to briefly showcase my dbt skills publicly.

 ### Code